m-kru/hbs/user-manual/architecture.typ

 For example, you might want to configure additional implementation settings based on the synthesis results.
 You might even terminate the tool flow in a given callback and report an error if certain conditions are not met.

-To get to know stages supported by a given EDA tool you can call `hbs doc <tool>` command.
+To get to know stages supported by a given EDA tool you can call `'hbs doc <tool>'` command.
 The following snippet presents documentation message for the GHDL simulator.
 ```
 [user@host tmp] hbs doc ghdl